Sign up for our free Diagrammed Disney Song Lyrics email series. We start Feb. 8!

 My husband, David, is allergic to cats.

-Some are essential to the meaning of the sentence.
-(These are also called restrictive.)
-If these weren't in the sentence, the meaning of the sentence would be unclear.
+Some appositives are essential (aka restrictive).
+If they weren't in the sentence, the meaning of the sentence would be unclear.

-The movie Green Book won the award for best picture.
+The movie Everything Everywhere All at Once won the award for best picture.

 The author Victor Hugo was born in France.